 Recently I have been approached by individuals asking me what the difference between an engineering degree and an engineering technology degree is.
-This is a rather common topic for me because I have both a traditional engineering degree, an engineering technology degree, and am in an engineering graduate program.
-This article does not attempt to speculate on if technologists have the ability to work as engineers or vis-à-vis but rather the current environment that a fresh college graduate will be entering.
+This is a relatively common topic for me because I have both a traditional engineering degree and an engineering technology degree and am in an engineering graduate program.
+This article does not attempt to speculate on if technologists can work as engineers or vis-à-vis but rather on the current environment that a fresh college graduate will be entering.

 DISCLAIMER: The world needs technicians just as much as it needs engineers.
 I’m not trying to promote one above the other but rather give an insight as to what my education and experience have shown me regarding the differences between the two.
 My goal is to help future college students decide on the major that is right for them without wasting time in the wrong field.